ThomasWharton/hangman/README.md

 ## Deployment

-This project was deployed using [Heroku](https://www.heroku.com "Heroku") by the following the steps detailed below.
+This project was deployed using [Heroku](https://www.heroku.com "Heroku") by following the steps detailed below.

 ### Heruko Deployment